GottZ/llmloop/README.md

 ## Usage Flow

 1. Visit `/` to create a thread.
-You can either point at an existing container path, upload a local folder (files stream up chunk-by-chunk with a progress indicator and are extracted into `/tmp/thread_workspace_*`), or provide a Git URL that gets cloned into `/tmp/thread_git_*`.
+You can either point at an existing container path, upload a local folder (files stream up chunk-by-chunk with numerical and progress-bar indicators before extraction into `/tmp/thread_workspace_*`), or provide a Git URL that gets cloned into `/tmp/thread_git_*`.
 2. Open the thread to send messages.
 The UI streams new planner/tool outputs in real time via SSE, so you can keep the page open while the agent works.
 3. Use the toggles to adjust behavior:
    - `Enable Tools` – allow the Planner to dispatch intents.